Outback to the Top End - Adelaide to Darwin

 Travel a very basic track to the unique opal mining town of Coober Pedy, where people live underground to avoid the heat.
 A guided mine tour gives insight to the mining process and then importance of opal to the area.
 Overnight like the locals by sleeping in an underground hostel, a once-in-a-lifetime experience.
 Estimated travel time: 3 hours Travel distance: 150 km

 Cross the border to the Northern Territory, where Australia's most iconic view awaits.
 Experience the colourful sunset at Uluru, while enjoying a glass of bubbly.
 Marvel at the night sky while bunking down in a swag (canvas bedroll) for the night.
 If you would like a bit more coverage, tents are also available.
-The next morning, awake before sunrise to do the Marla Walk around part of the base of Uluru (Ayers Rock) while learning its significance to the locals.
+The next morning, awake before sunrise to do the Mala Walk around part of the base of Uluru (Ayers Rock) while learning its significance to the locals.
 Visit the cultural centre to get a better understanding of the area.
+Between November and March, there is extreme heat with temperatures averaging between 43-46°C in the middle of Australia, especially around Uluru and Kings Canyon.
+This can lead to heat exhaustion and potentially become very dangerous.
+Be sure to drink plenty of water and replenish electrolytes by drinking sports drinks, coconut water or water mixed with electrolyte powder packets.
+The Mala Walk at Uluru is not permitted if temperatures exceed 40°C. During these hot months, we will endeavour to offer all walks early in the day to avoid the heat.
+Our CEOs will monitor the weather conditions to gauge the safety of any included walks and may need to call off a given day's walk due to extreme heat.
 NOTE: The itinerary has been modified.
 It originally visited the Western MacDonnell Ranges, but due to poor road conditions, we have removed this night stop in favour of another night at Uluru.
 Estimated travel time: 9 hours Travel distance: 750 km

 Travel to the rock formations of Kata Tjuta (the Olgas) and, heat permitting, walk through the Valley of the Winds to explore the surrounding area before continuing onto Kings Canyon.
 Enjoy another night under the stars the traditional way, by sleeping in a swag (canvas bedroll).
 If you would like a bit more coverage, tents are also available.
+Opt to take a scenic helicopter flight over the area.
 Estimated travel time: 5 hours Travel distance: 450 km

 Enjoy the morning taking in the scenery or by going on an optional 4 hour walk through the gorges and valleys of Kings Canyon of Watarrka National Park.
 Travel to Alice Springs via the homestead of Erldunda.
 Spend the night in a centrally-located hotel in Alice Springs.
 Located halfway between Adelaide and Darwin, Alice Springs is the base for all trips through the Red Centre.
 Estimated travel time: 4.5 hours Travel distance: 375 km